dentarg/auth0-blog/_posts/2017-02-21-jwt-brute-forcing-hs256-is-possible.markdown

 ### ES256

 ECDSA algorithms also make use of public keys.
-The math behind the algorithm is different, though, so the steps to generate the keys are different as well.
-The "P-256" in the name of this algorithm tells us exactly which version of the algorithm to use (more details about this in chapter 7).
 We can use OpenSSL to generate the key as well:

 ```bash

 # Generate a private key (prime256v1 is the name of the parameters used
 # to generate the key, this is the same as P-256 in the JWA spec).
 openssl ecparam -name prime256v1 -genkey -noout -out ecdsa_private_key.pem

 # Derive the public key from the private key
 openssl ec -in ecdsa_private_key.pem -pubout -out ecdsa_public_key.pem

 ```

 If you open these files you will note that there is much less data in them.
-This is one of the benefits of ECDSA over RSA (more about this in chapter 7).
+This is one of the benefits of ECDSA over RSA.
 The generated files are in PEM format as well, so simply pasting them in your source will suffice.

 ```js